jimmythongtran/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 Eight. ~The code outputs but not as an integer.~ echo prints out the expression to display.
 The dollar sign grabs the value assigned globally.<br>
 Nine. ~The exported global variable values are storing, but it is doesn't printf into singular number.
 Strange.~ echo prints out the expression to display.
 The dollar sign grabs the values assigned globally.<br>
 Ten. ~The exported global variable values are storing, but it doesn't printf into singular number too.~ echo prints out the expression to display.
 The dollar sign grabs the values assigned globally.<br>
 Eleven.
 "To convert from a base-10 integer to its base-2 (binary) equivalent, the number is divided by 2."
 Hence, I thought I would get the number by multiplying by 2.
-No dice.<br>
+No dice.
+I need to learn more about the concept of base.<br>
 Twelve.
 Skipping for now, too many requirements right now.<br>
 Thirteen. printf is inherited from C. "%0.2f" prints out a floating point number with two decimal places. \n prints out a new line.<br>
 Fifteen.
 Published on medium.com<br>